ecra2001/startup/README.md

 - Frontend makes WebSocket connection - done! there seems to be an error in my game however that doesn't find the user's score.
 I didn't have time to fix that sadly.
 - Data sent over WebSocket connection - done!
 - WebSocket data displayed - All scores display in realtime.

+## React Deliverable
+- Bundled using Vite - done!
+- Multiple functional react components - Created login, play, shop, and score components
+- React router - Routed between login and other components, however the play component is the only one that doesn't work after logging in
+- React hooks - UseState to track score, get random quote, and get username